nextcloud/app_api/docs/tech_details/InstallationFlow.rst

 #.
 1. performing an image pull
 #.
 2. creating container from the docker image
 #.
+3. if the container supports `healthcheck` - AppAPI waits for the `healthy` status
-3. waiting until the “/heartbeat” endpoint becomes available with a ``GET`` request.
+#.
+4. waiting until the “/heartbeat” endpoint becomes available with a ``GET`` request

 The application, in response to the request "/heartbeat", should return json: ``{"status": "ok"}``.